connectrpc/connect-swift/.github/CONTRIBUTING.md

 line — that is the in-flight case at the wedge point.
 The listed FAILED cases were never run; do not treat them as independent assertion failures.

+The URLSession conformance client uses one shared ephemeral `URLSession` for the whole process (not a fresh `.default` session per case).
+Creating hundreds of default sessions in one process thrashes the on-disk URLCache (`~/Library/Caches/<bundle>/Cache.db`) and can leave a streamed upload task parked forever.
+If you are debugging an older binary and see `stepSQLStatement…Cache.db` errors in the client log, clear that cache directory or rebuild from a revision that uses the shared ephemeral client.

 ### Unit Tests

 Unit tests live in the [`UnitTests` directory](../Tests/UnitTests)